First Nations events and reconciliaction - ballaraT & Community

 6:30 - 7:30PM, Thursday 5th June 2025

-This free but ticketed session will be presented by a Traditional Owner from the Wadawurrung Traditional Owners Aboriginal Corporation.
-Join us to learn about the Wadawurrung Country Plan, the im
+This free session was presented by a Traditional Owner from the Wadawurrung Traditional Owners Aboriginal Corporation. over 30 people attended to learn about the Wadawurrung Paleert Tja

-Ballarat Libraries present this opportunity to connect to Wadawurrung Dja
+City of Ballarat Libraries presented this opportunity to connect to Wadawurrung Dja

 Sebastopol Library Community Hub